sero-dev/card-game/README.md

 Follow me on [Twitter](https://twitter.com/sean_designs) and [Instagram](https://instagram.com/sean.designs), to message me for more information.

 ### Things to Do
-- Finish implementation file for `LinkedList class`
+- Finish implementation file for `LinkedList' class
 - Debug `add(Node, int)` method inside `LinkedList.cpp`